 “A big play in healthcare right now is the ability to utilize Salesforce for its marketing purposes, its health cloud for patient data, and then the admission process of a patient and scheduling process of a patient.
 So all these healthcare organizations across the entire country are purchasing Salesforce and they had no way to easily integrate it with their electronic medical records, which is federally mandated that all healthcare systems use electronic medical records.”

-“The key differentiator between us and them is the fact that we’re full service.
-Mulesoft provides a very nice tool for IT teams or developers to use to built these integrations.
-We have essentially built our own platform and we handle the full service aspect of it, all included at that one low price that we charge our clients.
+“The key differentiator between us and them is the fact that we’re full-service.
+Mulesoft provides a very nice tool for IT teams or developers to use to build these integrations.
+We have essentially built our own platform and we handle the full-service aspect of it, all included at that one low price that we charge our clients.
 All the other competitors do the same thing: they target the developers and that side of the business, whereas we focus on: how can we help the clients as efficiently as possible?
-We do it full service, from start to finish, and there’s no need for a developer, or hiring additional resources, to be able to support the integrations they’re paying us for,” said Wenger.
+We do it full-service, from start to finish, and there’s no need for a developer, or hiring additional resources, to be able to support the integrations they’re paying us for,” said Wenger.

 The company, Wenger told me, is able to save companies time and money with its integrations, in both the time it takes to admit a patient, which can be cut by as much as 80 percent, as well as to set up the system itself.